Table of Contents

 1-2: All channels merged onto channel C 3-4: All channels merged onto channel A

 The sound chip drives a total of three audio channels (A-C).
 The center channel (B) is hard-wired to mix it's output into channels A & C (left & right).
 If you want to bridge all three channels to produce monophonic output, you can short pins 1-2 and/or 3-4.

 You must short one (and only one) set of pins above.
 These pins allow scaling the audio chip oscillator input.
-The default configuration is no scaling with an osciallator frequency of 2.0MHz which is the maximum frequency allowed by the AT-3-8910 chip.
+The default configuration is no scaling with an oscillator frequency of 2.0MHz which is the maximum frequency allowed by the AY-3-8910 chip.
 Incorrect setting of the oscillator frequency will result in distorted sound output.

 JP1: TEST2 Enable

 Shorting 1-2 will ground the TEST2 pin of the sound controller, otherwise the pin will be disconnected.
-You would normally leave this jumper open.
-The AY-3-8910 datasheet does not document the functionality of the test configuration.
+This jumper is normally left open as the AY-3-8910 datasheet does not document the functionality of the test configuration.
 However the YM2149 which is compatible with the AY-3-8910 uses Pin 26 to divide the master clock by two when pulled low.

 J21: Interrupt Enable

 Shorting J21 will enable vertical blanking interrupts to the /INT line of the host CPU.
 You would generally leave this jumper open unless the software being used needs it.
 Note that the MSX software requires this jumper to be shorted.